kolbasa/cordova-plugin-apkupdater/README.md

 ## Edge cases

-* We have released a new update while a user is downloading the old update in the background.
+* "We have released a new update while a user is downloading the old update in the background."

     &#8595; &#8595; &#8595;